 Short answer: yes.
 Georgia juries are authorized to impose punitive damages against drunk drivers.
 O.C.G.A. § 51-12-5.1; Moore v.
 Thompson, 255 Ga.
 236, 237-38 (1985).

-Most states, including Georgia, provide criminal penalties for drunk drivers—i.e., drivers who are “less safe” because they under the influence of alcohol or whose blood alcohol concentration exceeds 0.08.
+Most states, including Georgia, provide criminal penalties for drunk drivers—i.e., drivers who are “less safe” because they are under the influence of alcohol or whose blood alcohol concentration exceeds 0.08.
 See O.C.G.A. § 40-6-391.
 But too often, those criminal penalties aren’t enough.
-For instance, fifty to seventy-five percent of drunk drivers whose licenses are suspended continue driving anyway, according to MADD.
+For instance, fifty to seventy-five percent of drunk drivers whose driver’s license is suspended continue driving anyway, according to MADD.
 In addition to facing criminal charges, drunk drivers can (and should) be held financially responsible for the damage they cause.

-Here’s a fact that even some personal injury lawyers haven’t picked up on: in a drunk driving trial, the injured party can introduce into evidence (i.e., can tell the jury about) not only the at-fault driver’s previous DUIs, but also any subsequent episodes of drinking and driving.
+Here’s a fact that even some car accident lawyers haven’t picked up on in a drunk driving trial, the injured party can introduce into evidence (i.e., can tell the jury about) not only the at-fault driver’s previous DUIs but also any subsequent episodes of drinking and driving.
 That’s because whether the jury chooses to impose punitive damages will depend on the at-fault driver’s state of mind.
 Specifically, it depends on whether the at-fault driver was consciously indifferent to the consequences of his or her actions.
 Courts have reasoned that if a driver continues to drive drunk even after injuring someone, that shows that the driver was indifferent to the consequences of his drinking and driving.
 Langlois v.
 Wolford, 246 Ga.
 App.
 209, 214 (2000).
-In the language of Georgia’s appellate courts, subsequent drinking and driving shows that the at-fault driver “did not even change this wanton conduct after the accident.”
+In the language of Georgia’s appellate courts, subsequent drinking and driving show that the at-fault driver “did not even change this wanton conduct after the accident.”
 Craig v.
 Holsey, 264 Ga.
 App.
 344, 347 (2003).

 Drunk Driving Settlements & Trials